kimochisekai/kimochisekai.club/readme.md

 # Run the deploy command in root of folder
 npm run deploy

-FROM THIS STEP ON, YOU CAN USE A GIT CLIENT SUCH AS KRAKLEN OR SOURCETREE This creates a new build ready for deployment
+FROM THIS STEP ON, YOU CAN USE A GIT CLIENT SUCH AS GITKRAKEN OR SOURCETREE (RECOMMENDED) This creates a new build ready for deployment
 # Stage your changes
 git add